Cheapest Ontario County Heating Oil Price History

 Short Term Trends

-Ontario’s overall heating oil usage varies annually correlating with how cold it gets each winter.
-As the temperature outside drops, homes’ HVAC systems need to burn increasing amounts of fuel oil to maintain a constant interior temperature.
+Ontario’s overall fuel oil use changes each year correlating with how cold it gets each winter.
+As the temperature outside gets more chilly, homes’ boilers need to burn increasing amounts of number two heating oil to keep the house warm inside.
 Last winter, the average outside temperature in Ontario was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Ontario County Average Winter Temperature